-- First Incident: The student may pick up the device/phone from the office at the end of the school day. - Second Incident: A parent/guardian will be required to pick up the device/phone from the office. - Third Incident: Parent/guardian will be required to pick up the phone from the office.
-The student will not be allowed to have a phone in school for the remainder of the school year. - Further Incidents: May result in more consequences.
+- First Incident: The student may pick up the device/phone from the office at the end of the school day. - Second Incident: A parent/guardian will be required to approve pick up the device/phone from the office. - Third Incident: Parent/guardian will be required to pick up the phone from the office.
+The student will not be allowed to have a phone in school for the remainder of the school year. - Further Incidents: Will result in consequences, such as after school detention.